bishalpaudel/commentApp/readme.md

         php artisan db:seed
     - Run PHP7 Server:
         php artisan serve
-        Then use provided url to access the application in the browser
+        Then use provided url to access the application in the browser.

 ## TODO:
 - Angular View should use Directives for dynamic nesting of comments.
 I tried this, but came up with few issues, and rolled back to manual levels (hard layering with CommentLayer1, CommentLayer2 and CommentLayer3).